Leonid Brezhnev: 1906–1939: Origins

 Leonid Ilyich Brezhnev was born on 19 December 1906 in Kamenskoye (now Kamianske, Ukraine) within the Yekaterinoslav Governorate of the Russian Empire to metalworker Ilya Yakovlevich Brezhnev (1874–1934) and his wife, Natalia Denisovna Mazalova (1886–1975).
-His father lived in Brezhnevo (Kursky District, Kursk Oblast, Russia) before moving to Kamenskoye.
+His father lived in Brezhnevo, Kursk Governorate, before moving to Kamenskoye.
 The parents of Brezhnev's mother came from Yenakiieve.
 Brezhnev's ethnicity was given as Ukrainian in some documents, including his passport, and Russian in others.
-A statement confirming that he regarded himself as a Russian can be found in his work Memories, where he wrote: "And so, according to nationality, I am Russian, I am a proletarian, a hereditary metallurgist."

 Brezhnev's niece wrote that in 1913, Brezhnev enrolled in a parish school.
 Two years later, he was admitted to a grammar school.
-In order to pass the entrance exams, students were required to demonstrate proficiency in reading, writing, and arithmetic, pass a dictation, and recite a poem.
 Brezhnev left Kamenskoe for Kursk due to the famine of 1921–1923 and got employment as a porter at a cooking fat factory.

 In 1923, Brezhnev joined the Komsomol, the Bolshevik youth organization.
-He was seventeen at that time, which was relatively old for the organization.
-This led his biographer Paul J. Murphy to surmise that he did it for careerist reasons.
+His biographer Paul J. Murphy believed he did it for careerist reasons.
 In the same year, Brezhnev enrolled at a college and four years later got a degree in land management.
 He started to work a year before graduation, first as a trainee in the Byelorussian SSR and, after receiving the diploma, in the Kursk Governorate and later in the Ural Oblast.
 During his work there, Brezhnev applied for Communist Party membership in 1929, spending two years as a candidate before becoming a full Party member two years later.
-Brezhnev reached a position of the head of land registry of Sverdlovsk in 1930, but relinquished it just half a year later to move to Moscow to enroll at the Institute of Agricultural Machinery.
+Brezhnev reached the position of head of the land registry of Sverdlovsk in 1930, but relinquished it just half a year later to move to Moscow to enroll at the Institute of Agricultural Machinery.
 Historian Susanne Schattenberg speculates that he did so to avoid the excesses of collectivization that the Soviet Union was undergoing at that time.